Peter Collins

 However, even despite some disappointment with Peter’s decision, the Commendatore did not show his dissatisfaction in any way, and, even moreover, he still continued to take an active part in the fate of the Englishman, placing at the disposal of the two newlyweds the Villa Rosa mansion near the team’s headquarters in Maranello.

-Meanwhile, Collins himself was in the best spirits before the start of the new season, inspired not only by his marriage to Louise, but also by the return to the Scuderia of his bosom friend (or “mon ami mate”, as they called each other) Mike Hawthorn.
+Meanwhile, Collins himself was in the best of spirits before the start of the new season, inspired not only by his marriage to Louise, but also by the appearance of a new teammate, Mike Hawthorn, in whom he immediately saw a true kindred spirit and who became his best friend right there.

 Besides, given that Mike replaced none other than Juan Manuel Fangio in the team, who at the end of 1956 decided to leave the “scarlets” and move to the camp of their main rivals from Maserati, the place of the leader in the Scuderia remained vacant, and Peter, on par with all his teammates, received the same status, which allowed them to compete with each other without regard to team orders.
 However, despite such rosy prospects, 1957 turned out to be a complete disappointment for Collins, and Fortune, which had favored the Englishman throughout the previous season, now seemed to have completely turned away from him..